Spacious kitchen in a Birch Lane home

 “What do the simple folk do?” asks King Arthur in Lerner and Loewe’s “Camelot”.
 The smart answer for home buyers in today’s ever-complicated world is Kingfield, a luxury community of new homes and townhomes in Rye Brook.

 Unlike many other complexes, Kingfield appeals to buyers at all stages of life because the layouts are different, the amenities are numerous, the spaces are flexible, the ceilings high, and the palette is clean and sophisticated.
-These homes offer plenty of storage (for storage facility check here), you can customize your finishes and countertops, even put in elevators, and the price is right.
+These homes offer plenty of storage (for storage facility check here), you can customize your finishes and countertops, decorate your space with ornaments, even put in residential elevators, and the price is right.
 Homes start at just north of $1 million.

 Of the 110 homes that are finished or close to completion, 30 are occupied and 11 will soon be.
 “And a small inventory is available immediately, which is desirable for city dwellers anxious to move to,” said Josh Rogull, Director of Sales.